GEOS-DEV/geosPythonPackages/docs/index.rst

 These will attempt to install the required packages into the python distribution indicated via the `Python3_EXECUTABLE` cmake variable (also used by pygeosx).
 If any package dependencies are missing, then the install script will attempt to fetch them from the internet using pip.
-After installation, these packages will be available for import within the associated python distribution, and a set of console scripts will be available within the GEOSX build bin directory.
+After installation, these packages will be available for import within the associated python distribution, and a set of console scripts will be available within the GEOS build bin directory.

 .. note::